 Goal crowns the best and worst from Germany over the course of the season

-Schalke started the season brightly but soon imploded, replacing coach Huub Stevens with a rookie in Jens Keller but rallied to gain Champions League qualification.
-Two of the newly-promoted teams, Greuther Furth and Fortuna Dusseldorf, went straight back down to the second tier, but Eintracht Frankfurt staged an incredible charge for a European place, eventually finishing sixth.
+Schalke started the season brightly but soon imploded, replacing coach Huub Stevens with a rookie in Jens Keller but rallied to gain Champions League qualification, while two of the newly-promoted teams.
+Greuther Furth and Fortuna Dusseldorf went straight back down to the second tier, but Eintracht Frankfurt staged a credible charge for a European place, eventually finishing sixth.

 But what of the other winners and losers?
 Who have been the best players and coaches in the league season?
 And what of the worst?
 Goal hands out the individual awards at the end of another absorbing nine months of football.

 Just one year ago, Rene Adler's career was in tatters.
 After a series of injuries saw him lose his place in the Germany setup and the Bayer Leverkusen team, he was out of contract.
 However, a free transfer to Hamburg gave him the chance to rebuild and he has taken it with aplomb.
 Having stayed fit, he turned in performances of such a high calibre that he won his place back in Joachim Low's squad and has even been linked with a move to Arsenal.

 Dante's move to Bayern Munich from Borussia Monchengladbach last summer certainly raised some eyebrows but the Brazilian has well and truly taken his chance.
 With first David Alaba then Holger Badstuber sustaining long-term injuries, he has been the mainstay in Jupp Heynckes' back line alongside Philipp Lahm.
 His importance to the team is there for all to see and Bayern frankly don't look the same team without him in their ranks.